IMMontoya/Data_projects_TripleTen/Instacart_EDA/README.md

 ![Orders Per Day of Week](images/orders_per_dow.png "Orders Per Day of Week")<br>
 The volume is highest on Sundays and Mondays, with a relative dip for the rest of the week and a slight uptick on Fridays and Saturdays.
 I.E. Most volume is done in and around the weekend (Friday - Monday).

-3. How long people wait before placing their next order:
+3. How long people wait before placing their next order:<br>
 ![Distribution of Days Since Prior Order](images/distri_days_since_prior_order.png "Distribution of Days Since Prior Order") Considering point 5 from `Data Issues`, the next most occurring number of days since prior order is 7.
 Additionally 7 days is the median value for the dataset.<br>
 Generally speaking, customers order about once every 7 days.